What are the Signs A Heat Pump Needs Repair?

 Why is my heat pump running but not heating or cooling properly?

-This can be caused by issues such as low refrigerant levels, dirty coils, airflow problems, or malfunctioning components that reduce efficiency.
+This can be caused by low refrigerant levels, dirty coils, airflow issues, or malfunctioning components that reduce efficiency.

 Are unusual noises from a heat pump a cause for concern?